-Good Conduct Policies - Appeals (April 2014 School Leader Update)
+Good Conduct Policies - Appeal (April 2014 School Leader Update)

 Here is recent good conduct appeal where the State Board of Education recently ruled in favor of the student.
 This case is a reminder to school boards to be careful about the specific language used in your good conduct policies.
 Here is a summary of the facts of this case: